 Worse, these countries also often regulate the use of VPNs, blocking vendor sites and app stores so you can't download these services.

 The most obvious and famous example of strict government censorship is China.
 The Great Firewall of China restricts all kinds of sites, including Google, social media apps, YouTube, and even news websites.

 Unsurprisingly, China even blocks most VPNs, narrowing down the available pathways out of its sponsorship control and raising questions about backdoors open in the allowed VPN services.

-There are several other countries where various digital restrictions exist, including Turkey, the UAE, and Iran.
+Several other countries have various digital restrictions, including Turkey, the UAE, and Iran.
 Many social media and streaming sites are banned in these countries, as is the use of VPNs.

 As you can imagine, finding a VPN that can somehow stay undetected from government censorship is a challenge.
 This article will show you what you can do to overcome obstacles set by websites, ISPs, and even governments.

 The most obvious example in everyone's mind is Netflix, as it will always redirect you to your country's library even if you try to log in from netflix.us or any other variation.
 Netflix has to block access to content due to territorial licensing.
 Media content is subject to broadcast and streaming licenses by production companies.
 In some sense, geo-blocking is a remnant of almost half-century-old legislation, but we have no idea whether territorial licensing will change.